|

 that use Microsoft® ActiveX® Controls, Automation

-servers, and Java applets Souce: http://msdn.microsoft.com/scripting/default.htm
+servers, and Java applets Souce: https://msdn.microsoft.com/scripting/default.htm

-- (Wide
+(Wide

 Area Information Servers) -- A commercial software